ikkez/f3-cortex/readme.md

   - Support for models and collections
   - Relationships: link multiple models together to one-to-one, one-to-many and many-to-many associations
   - smart-loading of related models (intelligent lazy and eager-loading without configuration)
+  - useful methods for nested filtering through relations
   - automatically setup the model tables from installer or migrate scripts by defined schemes
   - lots of event handlers and custom setter / getter preprocessors for all fields
   - define default values and nullable fields for NoSQL

 With Cortex you can create generic apps, that work with any DB of the users choice, no matter if it's Postgre, MongoDB or even none.
-You can also mash-up multiple engines, use them simultaneous or link models of different DB engines together.
+You can also mash-up multiple engines, use them simultaneous or ~~link models of different DB engines together~~ (in development).

 It's great for fast and easy data abstraction and offers a bunch of useful filter possibilities.